NicolasRoever/bargaining_experiment/README.md

 - Some players report switching between buyer and seller roles.
 This is bad!
 Label: xok4JQIx , but I think the guy was confused
 - Also, there seems to be "Keine Eingigung", obwohl angenommen wurde.
 I guess it is a mistake in the if-clause?
 - When setting the final payoffs, I make a mistake: people who have a payoff below 0 are set to 0, not to 15.
-- The offer times list only records NULL's :(
+- The offer times list only records NULL's :(, the issue is with different date formats in the client and the server